 Implementing new technology is often a bumpy road, and autonomous cars are no different.
 Several accidents involving these types of vehicles have been recorded, including some that have caused serious injuries or death.
 For example, a 2017 accident in Arizona killed one pedestrian.
 The self-driving vehicle, traveling 38 miles per hour, struck a pedestrian who appeared with little notice.

 Another example involves a 2018 accident where a Tesla Model S crashed into the back of a fire truck while traveling 65 miles per hour.
-Although there were no injuries, and the fire truck was barely affected, the crash caused serious property damage to Tesla.
+There were no injuries, and there was barely any damage to the fire truck.
+However, the crash caused serious property damage to Tesla.

 Despite the list of self-driving car accidents, once perfected, the technology could potentially save lives.
 The National Highway Traffic Safety Administration (NHTSA) reports that 94% of crashes are directly attributed to driver error.
 Having self-driving cars may be a solution to this problem.